tchejanovich/wonderq/README.md

 | `GET /messages`     | Pulls unconsumed messages          | None                                      | `[{"id":1,"body":{"mySampleMessageKey":"Sample value"},"consumedAt":1602532383892},{"id":2,"body":[{"myOtherSampleMessageKey":"Other sample value inside array"}],"consumedAt":1602532383892}]` |
 | `POST /messages`    | Inserts a new message on the queue | Body must be a valid JSON object or array | `{"id":1,"body":{"mySampleMessageKey":"Sample value"}`                                                                                                                                          |
 | `PUT /messages/:id` | Confirms message was consumed      | `:id` must be a valid message ID          | `{"id":1,"body":{"mySampleMessageKey":"Sample value"},"consumedAt":1602532544925}`                                                                                                              |

+## Taking the project to production

+In order to take the project to a productive environment, there are a few things that must be taken into account and added to de project:

+- **Database persistence:** it would be suitable to store the messages in a database, a non-relational one would be a good choice for this case.
+MongoDB or Redis could be a good fits depending on the specifics (or maybe the two of them combined).
+- **Environment configuration:** support multiple environments (development, test, production) to take the sensitive information out of the codebase.
+- **CI/CD**: develop a CI/CD pipeline to automate the deployment and test execution processes.
+Some good alternatives are CircleCI or Jenkins..
+For a simple and quick setup, and to get something working quickly, CircleCI is a very good option.
+If something more complex is required, the company seeks to reduce costs and can afford a more time-consuming setup, Jenkins it's a good alternative.
+- **Docker container**: a Docker container is a good way to make it easier to build the machine we need to run the project in production.
+- **Cloud provider**: The cloud provider must be defined in order to take the project to production (on premise servers don't seem necessary here).
+While the project and the traffic are small, Heroku its a good option to start with.
+If the application gets bigger it would be a good idea to migrate to AWS, Google Cloud, or Azure.